Melacon/WirelessTransportEmulator-MEC-extensions/README.md

 high-level architecture of the emulator is shown below.

 As extension of Wireless Transport Emulator the java based netconf simulator [NetconfServerSimulator](NetconfServerSimulator/README.md) can be used.

+For supporting the MEC layer - In addition to the three input files of the WTE (JSON topology file, JSON configuration file, XML configuration), the MEC layer uses: a JSON database file, with a specific structure, describing the network element's database.
+Each NE is emulated as a docker container and exposes a REST server used for the MEC layer.

 ![logo](./Architecture.png)